-Constant-attendance supplement: A monthly amount is paid equal to the minimum wage.
+Constant-attendance supplement: The legal monthly minimum wage is paid.

-Benefit adjustment: Benefits are adjusted periodically according to budget resources.
+Benefit adjustment: Benefits are adjusted periodically depending on financial resources.

-Disability pension: The pension is calculated based on the insured's average monthly earnings and the assessed degree of disability.
+Disability pension (mandatory individual account, SPP): The pension is calculated based on the insured's average monthly earnings and the assessed degree of disability.

-Guaranteed minimum disability pension: Disability insurance pays the difference if the individual account balance is insufficient to finance the permanent disability pension.
+Guaranteed minimum disability pension: Disability insurance pays the difference if the individual account balance is insufficient to finance the permanent disability pension the insured would have been entitled to receive.